The Last Spritz

 Honour Woman

 This is the most sophisticated pick on this list.
 It's not for everyone, and that's the point.
-Amouage performance is genuinely unmatched: 10+ hours with strong projection, ambergris that develops on skin in ways modern fragrances simply can't approximate.
+Amouage performance is genuinely unmatched: 10+ hours with strong projection, an incense-leather base that develops on skin in ways modern fragrances simply can't approximate.
 Worth the $320–$420 if you're done buying by trend and want a bottle that will still make sense in your wardrobe in twenty years.
 See the full breakdown.

 Going Deeper